Mitgorakh/snow/README.md

 ## status line themes

-snow comes with themes for airline and lightline, with separate light/dark themes.
+snow comes with light and dark themes for airline and lightline.

 For instance, to activate the airline theme with dark background: